JeeWeetje/iot-workshop/README.md

     ![alt tag](img/azure-portal-add.png)

 5. Enter a unique IoT Hub name eg. `TechDays42ih`.
 A green sign will be shown if the name is unique
-6. Enter a unique Resource Group eg. `TechDays42rg`
+6. Enter a unique Resource Group eg. `TechDays42rg`.
+A green sign will be shown if the name is unique
 7. Select `West Europe` for the location

     ![alt tag](img/azure-new-iot-hub-scaled.png)